BMI Calculator

 Body Mass Index (BMI): A Complete Guide to Understanding Your Health

 Body Mass Index, commonly known as BMI, is a widely used tool to assess whether a person has a healthy body weight for their height.
+Our free BMI calculator makes it easy to calculate your BMI instantly using metric or imperial units.
 While BMI is not a perfect measure of health, it provides a useful starting point for understanding your weight status and potential health risks.
-This comprehensive guide will help you understand BMI, how to calculate it, and what your BMI means for your health.
+This comprehensive guide will help you understand BMI, how to calculate it using our BMI calculator, and what your BMI means for your health.

 What is BMI?